-3.1.
+5.1.
 General Development Standards

 A. Purpose and Intent.
-This section contains general regulations and specific development standards that apply across this Land Development Code ("Code") and which may vary by zoning district.
-The following subsections define specific development standards to carry out the purposes, intent and provisions of this Code.
-Except as explicitly permitted in this Code, all structures and sites shall be developed in accordance with this section.
+This Section contains general regulations and specific development standards that apply across the standards of this code and which may vary by zoning district.
+The following subsections define specific development standards to carry out the purposes, intent and provisions of this code.
+Except as explicitly permitted in this code, all structures and sites shall developed in accordance with this Section.

-3.1.1 Building Height
+5.1.1.Building Height